ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 -----BEGIN%20CERTIFICATE-----%0AMIIDRTCCAi.....TRUNCATED.....6Zdlr9V53Q%3D%3D%0A-----END%20CERTIFICATE-----%0A
 ```

 The response body contains the value of the `X-ARR-ClientCert` header.
 The value is the `Base-64 encoded X.509 (.CER)` representation of the client certificate.
 This is the public part of the client certificate without the private key.
-Special characters, like the white spaces, are URL encoded.
+Special characters, like the whitespaces, are encoded.

 ### Validate client certificate in API Management

 The application gateway already performs a first check to verify that the client certificate is issued by the correct issuer.
 Further processing of the client certificate can be done within API Management using a policy expression.

-To verify the client certificate and ensure it matches one of the uploaded client certificates, open to the file `validate-from-agw.operation.cshtml` and update the `inbound` section with the following XML code:
+To verify the client certificate and ensure it matches one of the uploaded client certificates, open to the file `validate-from-agw.operation.cshtml` and update the `inbound` section with the following XML:

 ```csharp
 <inbound>